anynines/a9s-cli-v2/Backlog.md

 {"error":{"Op":"open","Path":"/home/ubuntu/.minikube/profiles","Err":2}}
 ```

-* Feature: In order to script the usage of a9s I want to pass all information to a9s create demo a8s to avoid any user dialog including the creation of a work direction as well as bucket credentials.
+* Feature: In order to script the usage of a9s I want to pass all information to a9s create cluster a8s to avoid any user dialog including the creation of a work direction as well as bucket credentials.

 * Evaluate to use viper to handle config options: https://github.com/spf13/viper